citp/privacy-policy-historical/c/cr/cre/creditloan.com.md

 ## Blog

 Our Web site offers publicly accessible blogs or community forums.
 You should be aware that any information you provide in these areas may be read, collected, and used by others who access them.
-To request removal of your personal information from our blog or community forum, contact us at [support@creditloan.com](mailto:support@creditloan.com) In some cases, we may not be able to remove your personal information, in which case we will let you know if we are unable to do so and why.
+To request removal of your personal information from our blog or community forum, contact us at [customerservice@creditloan.com](mailto:customerservice@creditloan.com) In some cases, we may not be able to remove your personal information, in which case we will let you know if we are unable to do so and why.

 Our blog is managed by a third party application that may require you to register to post a comment.
 We do not have access or control of the information posted to the blog.
 You will need to contact or login into the third party application if you want the personal information that was posted to the comments section removed.
 To learn how the third party application uses your information, please review their privacy policy.

 ## Security

 The security of your personal information is important to us.
 No sensitive information (such as credit card number) is ever collected from our site.
-Creditloan.com has obtained a **VeriSign SSL certification**.
-VeriSign is the leading-edge trust service that is a fast, convenient way to identify and confirm a web site's legitimacy.
-Users see confirmed identity of business with one click.
-Site owners and visitors are protected from spoofed (copied) sites that can harm the rightful owner.
-The VeriSign logo can be viewed and verified at anytime at the footer of every webpage on creditloan.com.
+Creditloan.com has obtained a 2048-bit SSL certification.

 The security of your personal information is important to us.
 When you enter your name and email address in our newsletter subscription and contact us forms order forms, we encrypt that information using secure socket layer technology (SSL).
 To learn more about SSL, follow this link http://www.webopedia.com/TERM/S/SSL.html

 We follow generally accepted industry standards to protect the personal information submitted to us, both during transmission and once we receive it.
 However, no method of transmission over the Internet, or method of electronic storage, is 100% secure.
 Therefore, while we strive to use commercially acceptable means to protect your personal information, we cannot guarantee its absolute security.

-If you have any questions about security on our Web site, you can email us at: [support@creditloan.com](mailto:support@creditloan.com).
+If you have any questions about security on our Web site, you can email us at: [customerservice@creditloan.com](mailto:customerservice@creditloan.com).

 ## Data Retention